 GRADE offers a platform for doctoral education and research support.
 GRADE supports early career researchers individually in accordance with their needs and interests.
 GRADE participants have access to a comprehensive set of services geared towards research and career development.

 |Structured doctoral training||

-GRADE provides doctoral students as well as Postdocs of the Goethe University (and selected Partners) with a comprehensive qualification programme and supports them in structuring their doctoral studies.
+GRADE provides doctoral students as well as Postdocs of the Goethe University (and selected Partners) with a comprehensive qualification program and supports them in structuring their doctoral studies.

 |Fit for the career||

 GRADE prepares early career researchers for your career inside or outside of science and offers an insight into different career fields.
 With GRADE you will build up your network for the future.

 Are you considering to pursue a doctoral degree?
 Are you already working on a doctorate and are experiencing some difficulties?
 GRADE supports you with problem solving strategies during the working stage and in the desicion-making process after graduation.